api3dao/oev-docs/docs/oev-searchers/in-depth/oev-searching.md

 ---
-title: OEV Searching
+title: OEV searching
 pageHeader: OEV Searchers → In Depth
 outline: deep
 ---

 <PageHeader/>

-# OEV Searching
+# OEV searching

 We assume that a searcher has an existing MEV bot and is familiar with the OEV Network and OEV Auctioneer.
 Let's glue these concepts together and detail the steps to start OEV searching.

-## Auction Schedule
+## Auction schedule

 OEV Auctioneer runs auctions continuously.
 These auctions are very short-lived.
 This is to ensure OEV updates are performed in a timely manner and the base feed